 EZ: No. A lot of the wellness industry tends to create binaries based on sex, gender, and race and tends to penalize people who are different than them wherever they can.
-For example, schools in the US don't allow transgendered kids to participate in sports leading to higher rates in children anxiety, stress, and depression.
-I am sure we will see more drastic repercussions in the aftermath later too.
+For example, schools in the U.S. don't allow transgendered kids to participate in sports, leading to higher rates of childhood anxiety, stress, and depression.
+I am sure we will see more drastic repercussions in the aftermath later, too.

 We see microaggressions in places like salons with non-binary and trans teens and adults receiving haircuts and massages.
 Gyms are now opening up as safe spaces for the LGBTQIA+ community, but you never know who you could encounter.

 KS: I believe we're getting there.
 Truly, I see more inclusive representation today than ever before and I always think "had I had this as a kid, my initial journey might have been so much more positive..."